Governance

 Lamija Tanović (Bosnia and Herzegovina) served as the Chair of the Executive Committee of the UWC-IBO Initiative in Bosnia and Herzegovina since its establishment in May 2005.
 She was the Head of the International Department for Education and Culture at the BiH Ministry of Foreign Affairs (2001-2004) and BiH Ambassador to Denmark (1994-2001).
 Professor Tanović currently lectures in Physics at the Sarajevo School of Science and Technology.

-Ivan Lorenčič (Slovenia) is currently the Headmaster of the 2nd Gymnasium Maribor, Slovenia (an IB school since 1990).
+Ivan Lorenčič (Slovenia) is retired Headmaster of the 2nd Gymnasium Maribor, Slovenia (an IB school since 1990).
 He was the Director of the National Education Institute of the Republic of Slovenia (1993-2000) and was responsible for curriculum development and implementation, teacher training, implementation of national external examinations and the reform of primary and secondary education.
 He has also been leading the Centre for the Professional Development of Teachers in Bosnia and Herzegovina since 2005.

 Sandra Ann Thomas (United Kingdom) has 35 years of classroom experience, as a teacher of IB English, and A-level English Literature.
 At the United World College of the Adriatic (1995-2009) she worked as an English teacher, Head of Department and as Deputy Head (1997-2009), with responsibility for all aspects of the academic programme, pastoral care and university counselling.
 At UWC Adriatic, Mrs Thomas shared a residence with students for fourteen years.
 Her extensive experience includes participation in UWC student selections, IB examinations, and UWC audits.